The Galapagos Legend Cruise Ship

 My Day by Day Legend Galapagos Cruise Experience

 My dad came with me on this journey.
 It was a retirement present, as the day before going to the islands he retired from public service after more than 40 years of working in his trade as an architect.

 He had been dozens of times to the Galapagos Islands while working-he helped build both airports- but had never been on a cruise or as a tourist.
 It was something completely different that took him by surprise.

-DAY 1 – Quito to San Cristobal-It’s the Journey, not the Destination!
+LEGEND CRUISE DAY 1 - Quito to San Cristobal - It’s the Journey, not the Destination

-We had a box lunch meal and visited the Interpretation Center, which tells the history of Galapagos in depth.
+We had a box lunch meal and visited the Baquerizo Moreno town Interpretation Center, which tells the history of Galapagos in depth.
 There is a TON of great information there, so I would recommend that you spend some time to find a lot of fun facts about Galapagos.

 My dad and I had booked an amazing Balcony Suite, and even though I asked for a twin, there was a double bed.
 Luckily, the friendly staff had no problem switching the bed for two twins.
 We had a welcome cocktail, and then it was time for our first buffet dinner.
 We sat down with a lovely couple from Peru/USA which we befriended for the rest of the trip.